 Cut Two

 For this outfield drill, you'll need your catcher, second baseman, and pitcher to participate.
-The goal of this drill is for your outfielders to practice making the long toss from the outfield all the way to home plate with precision.
+The goal of this drill is for your outfielders to practice making the long toss from the outfield to home plate with precision.
 Have your outfielders take a ball and scatter across the outfield.
-They will then take turns attempting to throw their ball all the way to home plate so that the catcher can tag out a runner without moving.
+They will then take turns attempting to throw their ball to home plate so that the catcher can tag out a runner without moving.
 As the outfielders take turns, it is the catcher's job to determine whether or not the ball is on line or off line.
 If the catcher believes the ball is off line, they must yell, "Cut Two."
 Once this phrase is yelled, the pitcher must cut off the ball and make a throw to second base.
-Repeat as many times as desired or until your outfielders make a certain amount of throws in a row without having to cut two.
+Repeat as many times as desired or until your outfielders make a certain number of throws in a row without having to cut two.

 Can of Corn